Last updated December 13, 2022.

 Does HPAI pose a risk to people?

 Transmission of avian influenza to humans is rare.
-So far, only one case has been reported in the U.S. (someone working with infected poultry in April 2022).
 Avoiding exposure to wild birds and to domestic birds that may be infected, as well as regularly cleaning bird feeders with a diluted bleach solution, can help protect people from infection.
 Find guidance from the Centers for Disease Control and Prevention (CDC) has shared guidelines on preventing avian flu in people here.

 How can I help protect birds?